-So as not to make her uncomfortable by staring, he fakes attention in the increasingly residential neighbourhood around them.
-The number of small shops and restaurants dwindle, gradually being replaced with clusters of single family homes sheltering slumbering residents.
+So as not to make her uncomfortable by staring, he feigns attention in the increasingly residential neighbourhood around them.
+The number of small shops and restaurants dwindle, gradually being replaced with clusters of single-family homes sheltering slumbering residents.

 "You don't see yourself clearly," he tells her.
 He speaks the platitude expected of any man, before realizing how true it is.
-She is beautiful and mysterious, and every step he takes with her shows him more and more the very depravity of his existence.
-She is a true innocent, naive and utterly delectable.
+He was mistaken earlier in thinking her features were unremarkable.
+Her skin is ivory cream, her eyes dark as earth.
+She is beautiful and mysterious, and every step he takes with her is a testimony to the depravity of his existence.
+She is a true innocent, naïve and utterly delectable.
 Her warmth radiates from her skin and body in waves he can feel against his side.
 He wants to embrace her, to be a part of that warmth, if only for a moment.
 To feel her heart pound against his chest, an echoing reminder of who he used to be when his own heart beat with vigour and life.

-She stops, and he's been so lost in his thoughts and desirous wants, the action surprises him.
+She stops, and he's been so lost in his thoughts and desirous want the action surprises him.

 "This is me," she tells him, shyly.
 Her teeth worry her bottom lip, reminding him of his more primal needs; the desire for blood and sex warring for dominion within.
 He wants her the way a man wants a woman, and the way a predator wants his prey, two needs intertwining until he can no longer tell which is the more powerful of the two.

-He should leave, run now until the wind clears his mind and the dark enclosure of the forest frees him from this twisted dementia, but he knows he will not.
+He should leave.
+Run until the wind clears his mind and the dark enclosure of the forest frees him from this twisted dementia, but he knows he will not.
 Knows that she is as doomed as he.

 As if she knows it too, she tips her head back and looks up at him, invitation in her eyes as she asks, "Would you like to come in for a drink?
-It'd be the least I could do to say thank you for helping me with Mike, and for walking me home."
+It's the least I can do to say thank you for helping me with Mike, and for walking me home."

-Oh, silly, foolish girl.
+Oh, silly, foolish human.
 She makes it so very easy for him...

-. . . . .
+. . . . . .